This Is the Best Time to Buy These 43 Cheap Finds Throughout the Year

 April: Best time to buy vacuums, clothing

-• Vacuum cleaners: Most new models come out in June, so retailers discount old vacuums now—just in time for spring cleaning.
+• Vacuum cleaners: Most new models come out in June, so retailers discount old vacuums now—just in time to plan it into your perfect spring cleaning schedule.

 • Thrift stores: People clearing out closets means a larger, fresher selection.